FITWEL: Optimizing buildings to support health

 WELL is undeniably well-researched, with the only common complaint leaning towards it being too scientific, whereby the Workplace Scorecard of Fitwel is far simpler, with less scientific jargon and minimal medical mumbo-jumbo.

 WELL has been widely critiqued as being both too expensive and too difficult and FITWEL offers an appealing alternative of small steps in the right direction.
-Perhaps this more manageable alternative could lead to the spiralling popularity of health and wellbeing strategies to buildings worldwide.
+Perhaps this more manageable alternative could lead to the spiraling popularity of health and wellbeing strategies to buildings worldwide.
 However, WELL sets the highest standards – the buildings we live in; the buildings we work in, and everything in them, can be designed to improve our lives, and boost–not encumber our health and well being.

 Like WELL, FITWEL remains in development and will undoubtedly release updates like its predecessor.
 These iterations will undoubtedly push the standard to offer suitably challenging targets to all future users and ensure real progress in the field of health and wellbeing.
 And, it is the hope that a more accessible approach will be open to all.